selinjogi-ops/Moondream2-basic-demo/README.md

 Ask anything like:

-1.What is in the image?
+1. What is in the image?

-2.Describe the scene.
+2. Describe the scene.

-3.What color is the object?
+3. What color is the object?

-4.Is there text in the image?
+4. Is there text in the image?

 # How It Works

-1.Load tokenizer and Moondream2 model
+1. Load tokenizer and Moondream2 model

-2.Move model to GPU (if available)
+2. Move model to GPU (if available)

-3.Load image using PIL
+3. Load image using PIL

-4.Encode image using encode_image()
+4. Encode image using encode_image()

-5.Ask questions using answer_question()
+5. Ask questions using answer_question()

-Core functions used:
+**Core functions used:**

 model.encode_image(image)